 - Pernicious anemia can be treated by increasing the levels of vitamin B-12 in the body through injections, supplements, and a well-balanced diet.
 It’s important to get diagnosed and treated early to prevent complications.

 Pernicious anemia is an autoimmune disorder in which your body can’t make enough healthy red blood cells because it can’t absorb enough vitamin B-12.
 It’s sometimes called vitamin B-12 deficiency anemia.
 Anemia is a medical condition in which the blood is low in normal red blood cells.

-According to the National Heart, Lung, and Blood Institute (NHLBI), this type of anemia is called “pernicious” because it was once considered a deadly disease.
+This type of anemia is called “pernicious” because it was once considered a deadly disease.
 This was due to the lack of available treatment.
-Today, the disease is relatively easy to treat with B-12 shots or supplements.
-(NHLBI, 2001)
+Today, the disease is relatively easy to treat with B-12 injections or supplements.

-The progression of PA is very slow, making it difficult for patients to recognize symptoms because they have grown accustomed to feeling “unwell.”
+The progression of pernicious anemia is very slow, making it difficult to recognize symptoms because you may have become used to not feeling well.

 Commonly overlooked symptoms include: